ghi-electronics/Documentation/hardware/fez.md

 # Hardware Demos

-The supported hardware's form factor opens the opportunity to use some of the many available accesories on the market.
+The supported hardware's form factor opens the opportunity to use some of the many available accessories on the market.
 Here are just a few examples.

 ## PicoMate